 In 2017 the Australian and NSW governments announced funding to begin the duplication of the Barton Highway in NSW.

 Duplicating the highway will ensure safer and more reliable journeys for almost 13,000 road users who use the Barton Highway daily.

 The section of highway from the ACT border towards Murrumbateman was identified for immediate duplication.
 The existing highway will become the southbound carriageway and the new lanes will be the northbound carriageway.

 During detailed design we will be working with the road construction industry to maximise the length of duplication that can be delivered with the available funding.

-The first stage of duplication is moving closer to construction, with work continuing behind the scenes.
+Work on the first stage of duplication is expected to start later this year.
 Upgrading the highway and carrying out safety improvements will bring major benefits to road users.
 These improvements support regional development and provide:

 Transport for NSW takes its responsibility to the environment and legislation seriously.